DrOr3O/CSE127-notes/bufferOverflow.md

 pushed onto the stack as the return address when CALL is executed.

 ### Quick version of what the shell codes are accomplishing:
-a.
-Have the null terminated string "/bin/sh" somewhere in memory.
+1. Have the null terminated string "/bin/sh" somewhere in memory.
-b.
-Have the address of the string "/bin/sh" somewhere in memory followed by a null long word.
+2. Have the address of the string "/bin/sh" somewhere in memory followed by a null long word.
-c.
-Copy 0xb into the EAX register.
+3. Copy 0xb into the EAX register.
-d.
-Copy the address of the address of the string "/bin/sh" into the EBX register.
+4. Copy the address of the address of the string "/bin/sh" into the EBX register.
-e.
-Copy the address of the string "/bin/sh" into the ECX register.
+5. Copy the address of the string "/bin/sh" into the ECX register.
-f.
-Copy the address of the null long word into the EDX register.
+6. Copy the address of the null long word into the EDX register.
-g.
-Execute the int $0x80 instruction.
+7. Execute the int $0x80 instruction.
-h.
-Copy 0x1 into the EAX register.
+8. Copy 0x1 into the EAX register.
-i.
-Copy 0x0 into the EBX register.
+9. Copy 0x0 into the EBX register.
-j.
-Execute the int $0x80 instruction.
+10. Execute the int $0x80 instruction.